 The change process began in October 2020 and is outlined below, including the addition of Optical Coherence Tomography, (OCT), to the programme.

 Revised screening intervals

-Following scientific evidence, the UK National Screening Committee recommends that people with diabetes at low risk of sight loss should be screened for diabetic retinopathy (DR) every two years, instead of every year.
+Following scientific evidence, the UK National Screening Committee recommends people with diabetes who are at low risk of sight loss should be screened for diabetic retinopathy (DR) every two years, instead of every year.

-People who are at high risk of sight loss should continue to receive annual or six-monthly screening.
+People at high risk of sight loss should continue to receive annual or six-monthly screening.

 How will the DES programme determine who is at low or high risk?

 A person's previous screening history will be used to determine whether they are deemed low risk of sight loss.

 The move to two yearly screening has been phased in, with some people at low risk being transferred to two yearly intervals immediately and others being transferred after their next screening test.